API Docs#

 A

-of accepted (but not mandatory) values forbasisOfRecord
+pandas.Seriesof accepted (but not mandatory) values forbasisOfRecordvalues..

 Examples

-basisOfRecord values 0 humanObservation 1 machineObservation 2 livingSpecimen 3 preservedSpecimen 4 fossilSpecimen 5 materialCitation
+>>> corella.basisOfRecord_values()basisOfRecord values 0 humanObservation 1 machineObservation 2 livingSpecimen 3 preservedSpecimen 4 fossilSpecimen 5 materialCitation

-- corella.check_dataset(occurrences=None, events=None, max_num_errors=5, print_report=True)#
+- corella.check_dataset(occurrences=None, events=None, occurrences_filename='occurrences.csv', events_filename='events.csv', publishing_dir='./data-publish/', max_num_errors=5, print_report=True)#

 Checks whether or not the data in your occurrences complies with Darwin Core standards.